authorizerdev/docs/pages/authorizer-js/functions.md

 Function to sign-up user using email and password.

-It accepts JSON object as a parameter with following keys
+It accepts JSON object as a parameter with the following keys

 | Key                | Description                                                                                                   | Required |
 | ------------------ | ------------------------------------------------------------------------------------------------------------- | -------- |